robertmartin8/ReasonableDeviations/_posts/2017-07-25-leibniz-electrodynamics.md

 $$\mathbf{E} = - \mathbf{\hat{z}}  \frac{\rho}{2\epsilon_0} \frac{\partial}{\partial z} \int_{z-L/2}^{z+L/2}\left( \sqrt{R^2 + x^2} - x \right) dx $$

-This might *look* more complicated, but in fact it makes our lives very easy.
+This might *look* more complicated, but in fact it makes life much easier.
 Because we are taking the derivative of an integral, we can simply apply the Leibniz integral rule.
 The limits are not constant, but the integrand is independent of *z*, so the rule tells us that: